 What if My Spouse Wants a Divorce and I Don’t?

 Unfortunately, there is little you can do if your spouse wants to file for divorce.
 You cannot prevent your spouse from serving you with papers, nor can you stop the divorce from happening by ignoring the papers with which you have been served.
+The law does not aim to keep people locked into marriages they no longer want to be in.
+However, a divorce that is not by mutual agreement may be more complicated.

 However, certain types of military personnel are exempt from the standard default judgment rules and proceedings under the Servicemembers Civil Relief Act.
-The Act extends to active duty military personnel in the following branches of the U.S. Armed Forces:
+The Act extends to active-duty military personnel in the following branches of the U.S. Armed Forces:

 - Air Force